 A presentation program is a software program that helps create a slideshow that addresses a topic.
 Presentation programs can be used in businesses and schools for discussing a topic or for teaching.
 Often, the presenter uses a projector to project the slideshow up on to screen that everyone can see.
 Below is an example of Microsoft PowerPoint, a commonly used program that creates presentations.

 Once created, a person or group of people stand in front of other people and present the presentation.
-Presentations are presented one slide show at a time explaining the topics or bullet points of the slide and then moving to the next slide until all slides are shown.
+Presentations are shown one slide at a time, to explain the slides topic and then moving to the next slide until all are shown.
 For example, in a business presentation a co-worker may go through slides that illustrate how well the company is doing, its profits, sales, and other important information.

 Examples of presentation programs

 Below is a short list of popular presentation programs available today.

 - Follow the Guy Kawasaki "10-20-30 rule."
 Presentations should be no more than 10 slides, last no longer than 20 minutes, and have text no smaller than 30-point font.

 - Keep text simple with the "6 by 6 rule," which is six lines of text with six words per line.

 - Keep the text sparse and include pictures.
 There is a reason people say a picture is worth a thousand words.

 - Don't read the slides.
 Your slides should remind you of your talk and allow your audience to see only the important facts.